AO-5: Approved Programmes

 Succesful proposals will be implemented as GO programmes.
 Targets that are part of these GO programmes can generally not be included in other observing programmes unless in specific cases.
 All programmes have been assigned a priority from Priority 1, or P1 (high), to Priority 3, or P3, (low).
 This priority is taken into account by the automated planning tool used in the weekly/biweekly planning, and is a strong indicator of the likelihood that observations will be scheduled.
 Observers are reminded that the award of observing time provides no guarantee that the observations can be executed, and that generally more observing timeis awarded than can be physically scheduled to minimise idle time.

-Principal Investigators (PIs) of proposals that have been awarded time will be contacted by email, and are required to complete and submit observation requests at their earliest convenience.
+Principal Investigators (PIs) of proposals that have been awarded time have been contacted by email, and are required to complete and submit observation requests at their earliest convenience.
 Guidelines on how to prepare observation requests can be found here.
-The TAC feedback will be provided to all PIs of proposals.
+The TAC feedback has been provided to all PIs of proposals.

 A fraction of up to 15% of the GO Programme time will remain available to the community to apply for time via the Discretionary Programme (DP), which is foreseen to continue running throughout the mission lifetime.
 This is in line with a possible over-allocation of up to 124% to facilitate the efficient scheduling of time critical observations.